lastsky/DDPS-documentation/README.md

 for new and expired rules.
-The daemon converts the rules to BGP flowspec announce and withdraw rules and inserts them in two [exabgp](https://github.com/Exa-Networks/exabgp) instances from where they are sent to our edge routeres, peers and upstream provider.
+The daemon converts the rules to BGP flowspec announce and withdraw rules and inserts them in two [exabgp](https://github.com/Exa-Networks/exabgp) instances from where they are sent to our edge routers, peers and upstream provider.

 ## Contact and Contributing